Jessica OropezaRegistered Nurse (BSN)

 Jessica learned of Project ARIRBA from a classmate, quickly applied to the program, and was accepted for sponsorship.
 The program assisted her with a variety of support services to remove barriers from her training and increase her chance of success.
 These services included tuition assistance, course textbooks, medical uniforms and nursing kits, as well as other items required for the successful completion of her training.
 Her case manager, Herminia “Mimi” Duran, was a constant source of motivation and encouragement and helped her mitigate barriers through her educational journey.
 Jessica went on to become Class President, 21st Century Scholar, and made the Dean’s List.

 Jessica graduated in May 2017 from the nursing program at UTEP and quickly passed the state nursing exam to become a registered nurse.
-She is actively looking for employment at a mental/behavioral health facility in El Paso.
+She is working at DaVita making over $55,000 a year.
 Her long-term goals include pursuing her master’s in nursing and becoming a certified sexual assault nurse examiner where she can work in forensic nursing.